dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### .Application :computer:

-This layer should provide handlers that orchestrate domain objects to obtain business feature.
+This layer should provide handlers that orchestrate domain objects to obtain business features.

 Therefore, we place here middlewares, CQRS structure and mappings.